catwhisperingninja/defi-trader-demo/AZURE_KEYVAULT_README.md

     ObjectID, as might be sensibly assumed, is the "username" for this SP.
   - SPs can be granted a frightening level of tenant-wide power.

-## SPs Are One of any Azure Tenant's Main Attack Vectors
+## SPs Are One of Any Azure Tenant's Main Attack Vectors

 - Do not be lulled into granting this thing resource-group wide permission scope with some KeyVault roles and call it a day.